The second nationwide Mobilfunk-Messwoche week starts on 24 June 2026 and runs until 1 July 2026. It takes place throughout Germany.

 The collected data serves as an indicator of the mobile network quality experienced by consumers.
 The app for bandwidth measurement records the mobile network reception of the smartphone and saves this information along with GPS coordinates.

-All you need is your smartphone and the German Federal Network Agency’s broadband measurement app (Breitbandmessung from zafaco GmbH).
-Simply download the app and start recording.
-No registration is necessary.
-You can find out more in our video.
-For more information about the app download options, visit: https://breitbandmessung.de/funkloecher-erfassen
+It’s easy.
+All you need is your smartphone and the Federal Network Agency’s “Mobilfunk-Check” app.
+Just download the app and start collecting network data straight away.
+There’s no need to register.
+You can find out more in the video.
+The link to download the app is provided on our website homepage.

 Yes.
 In fact, the more often you check your network, the better!
 This means that even more useful data can be collected.